foreverphoenix/phoenix-fallout/02 Documentation.md

   -  PhyOp (Light) DLC 1.2a
   -  PhyOp (Light) Base Game 1.2a (2k Brahmin Pack Textures)
   -  PhyOp (Light) Base Game 1.2a Face Sculpting Fix
+- [Armor and Weapons Keywords Community Resource (AWKCR)](https://www.nexusmods.com/fallout4/mods/6091) is a stripped down copy with only the new keywords.
+- Also stripped down [Armorsmith Extended](https://www.nexusmods.com/fallout4/mods/2228) to its equipment slot features (see below).
+- For [DEF_UI](https://www.nexusmods.com/fallout4/mods/10654), I chose both DEF_HUD and DEF_INV in the FOMOD, as well as

 ## Armor and Weapon Keywords Community Resource